cyverse-education/usfs/docs/step1.md

 !!!
 Tip "Learning Objectives"

-     - Determine whether this course is right for you.
+     - Understand the history of CyVerse and how it is used
-     - Find documentation on the CyVerse Learning Center
+     - Know where to locate user documentation on the [CyVerse Learning Center](https://learning.cyverse.org)
-     - Create a CyVerse account
+     - Create a CyVerse [account](https://user.cyverse.org) and enroll in the [USDA Forest Service Workshop](https://user.cyverse.org/workshops/130)

-**Description:**

-In this module, we introduce the course content and help you determine whether this course is right for you.
-We then show you how to create a CyVerse account and find more information in the Learning Center.
+     - Understand how data management works in CyVerse Data Store
+     - Understand how to launch and complete Interactive applications in the Discovery Environment

 ------------------------------------------------------------------------

+This material is ported from the [CyVerse Self-Guided Tour](https://learning.cyverse.org/mooc/){target=_blank} and modified to applications more aligned with US Forest Service research.

+The original videos for the Self-Guided Tour are maintained for your reuse:

 > <div class="video-container">
 > <iframe width="600" height="400" src="https://www.youtube.com/embed/q6bFiHBmis0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>